aminulislamtutul/Rest_Booking_API_Performance_Testing_with_Report/README.md

 - Total Concurrent API Requests: 14000

 During the test execution with 2000 concurrent requests, 219 requests experienced connection timeouts, resulting in an error rate of 1.56%.
+## Test Result
+The performance test results indicate that the BookingAPI on HerokuApp can handle concurrent requests up to approximately 13,000 API calls with an error rate close to zero.
+The tests demonstrated the system's stability and ability to process a significant number of concurrent requests while maintaining acceptable response times and throughput.

+To provide more insights into the test results, reports were generated for each of the concurrent request scenarios:
+-

+Please refer to these reports for a detailed analysis of response times, throughput, and other performance metrics observed during the tests.
+## Conclusion
+Based on the performance testing results, it can be concluded that the BookingAPI on HerokuApp exhibits robust performance characteristics.
+The system showcases impressive scalability, handling tens of thousands of concurrent API requests with a negligible error rate.